-A new Strategic Research Agenda for Electronic Components and Systems (ECS-SRA) is under construction, by a shared team of experts from AENEAS, ARTEMIS-IA and EPoSS, aiming at developing a common strategy for R&D&I in ECS of the three associations.
+A new Strategic Research Agenda for Electronic Components and Systems (ECS-SRA) is under construction, by a shared team of experts from AENEAS, Inside and EPoSS, aiming at developing a common strategy for R&D&I in ECS of the three associations.
 The draft ECS-SRA 2018 is now available.
 The aim of the ECS-SRA sessions at EFECS 2017 is to collect input for the ECS-SRA from experts, and for experts to present project ideas that are related to the chapter discussed.
 The ECS-SRA sessions will give both community experts and attendees the opportunity to share information and become involved and engaged in the future research and innovation development of our industry.

 Setting the direction

 Running initiatives on the state-of-the-art and the future

 A lighthouse Initiative would overcome the traditional fragmented and individual structure and activities of projects and aims to become a self-sustaining, self-reliant structure that addresses challenges across and within sectors so as to generate a globally competitive European industry position, constantly strengthening innovation capabilities and creating economic and job growth.

 EFECS will feature two Lighthouse sessions on the subjects Industry 4.0 and Mobility: